Max Strus NBA Playoffs Player Props: Heat vs. Knicks

 - Strus has taken 9.9 shots per game this season and made 4.1 per game, which account for 11.3% and 10.1%, respectively, of his team's total.

-- He's connected on 2.5 threes per game, or 20.1% of his team's makes from beyond the arc this season.
+- He's put up 7.0 threes per game, or 19.7% of his team's shots from beyond the arc this season.

-- Strus' Heat average 99.2 possessions per game, which ranks 29th among NBA teams, while the Knicks are one of the league's slowest with 101 possessions per contest.
+- Strus' opponents, the Knicks, have one of the NBA's slowest tempos with 101 possessions per game, while his Heat rank 29th in possessions per game with 99.2.

-- Conceding 113.1 points per game, the Knicks are the 12th-ranked squad in the league defensively.
+- Defensively, the Knicks are ranked 12th in the league, allowing 113.1 points per game.

-- On the glass, the Knicks have given up 42 rebounds per game, which puts them seventh in the NBA.
+- The Knicks give up 42 rebounds per game, ranking seventh in the league.

-- The Knicks give up 25.1 assists per game, 13th-ranked in the league.
+- The Knicks allow 13 made 3-pointers per game, 25th-ranked in the league.

-- The Knicks are the 25th-ranked squad in the league at allowing threes, conceding 13 made 3-pointers per game.

 Max Strus vs. the Knicks